-Perhaps the biggest change made by the 2017 tax bill was the across-the-board decrease in corporate tax rates from 35 percent to 21 percent.
+According to attorney Doug Zanes, perhaps the biggest change made by the 2017 tax bill to how the U.S. taxes foreign companies was the across-the-board decrease in corporate tax rates from 35 percent to 21 percent.

 However, CNN explains, before benefitting from that reduction, companies may have to deal with a one-time write-down of the value of existing tax credits—credits they’d saved from past losses.
 CNN reports that Barclays, Credit Suisse, UBS and Shell estimate that this could cost each company between $1 billion to $3 billion.